The Bankrate promise

-One major reason consumers love this pass is the fact you can use it over and over again.
-In fact, you can use this companion pass an unlimited number of times during the year you earn it and the entire following year.
+One major reason consumers love this pass is because you can use it an unlimited number of times during the year you earn it, plus the entire following year.

-With that in mind, the Southwest Companion Pass rules don’t set any limits on how much value you can get in return.
-You can use your companion pass every week if you want to, and you can even use it when you pay for your flight with points instead of cash.
+With that in mind, Southwest Companion Pass rules don’t set any limits on how much value you can get in return.
+You can use your Companion Pass every week if you want to, and you can even use it when you pay for your flight with points instead of cash.

 How long is the Companion Pass good for?

 Since the Southwest Companion Pass is good for the remainder of the year you earn it in and the entire following year, how long you have the pass depends on when you reach the point threshold during the calendar year.